As-exact-as-possible repair of unprintable STL files: Conversion Algorithm

 \subsection{From polyhedra to printable polyhedra}

-This section describes how to turn a non-manifold simplicial complex into a set of printable models.
-After a first intuitive description of the process given herebelow, formal definitions are given in Sec. \ref{sec:easycase} and used to define the outer hull algorithm in Sec. \ref{sec:openoh}.

-Intuitively, the outer hull $|M|$ can be extracted through a region growing approach: a triangle which is known to be on the outer hull is selected, and from such a seed the remaining parts can be reached by adjacency while staying on the outer side of the complex.
-Let us see how this procedure works by starting from the simplest case and progressively adding degrees of freedom to the input.
-If the input complex is a single closed 2-manifold such a procedure reaches all the triangles, and the result is obviously printable according to Def. \ref{def:printable}.
-If the complex is a collection of disjoint closed 2-manifolds, the procedure extracts one of the printable components only.
-Hence we may remove this component from the complex and repeat the procedure to extract a second component, and so on.
-In the end of the process, each of the so-extracted components which is spatially contained in other components is removed, and the remaining parts form a collection of printable models corresponding to the outer hull of the input.
-If we allow singular vertices, but not singular edges, the aforementioned procedure can still be employed, though particular care must be taken when removing a component from the complex because such a removal might require to create a copy of a singular vertex (e.g. when extracting the first pyramid in Fig. \ref{fig:nmconfigs}(a)).
+Intuitively, the outer hull $|M|$ can be extracted by region growing: a triangle which is known to be on the outer hull is selected, and from such a seed the remaining parts are reached by crossing edges while \emph{walking} on the outer side of the complex.
+If the input complex is a single closed 2-manifold, the region reaches all the triangles, and the result is obviously printable according to Def. \ref{def:printable}.
+If the complex is a collection of disjoint closed 2-manifolds, the region covers one of the printable components only.
+Hence, the process must be iterated and, in the end, each of the so-extracted components which is spatially contained in other components is removed.
+The remaining parts form a collection of printable models corresponding to the outer hull of the input.
+If we allow singular vertices, but not singular edges, this procedure can still be employed.